 This method aims to adapt Agile to the specific requirements of an organisation or project, with different levels of formal processes and control.

 DSDM, or Dynamic Systems Development Method, is an Agile project delivery framework that focuses on delivering functional software within a fixed timeframe and budget.
-This approach places a strong emphasis on business-driven and technically enabled projects.
+This approach strongly emphasises business-driven and technically enabled projects.

 DSDM suits various software development projects, from small-scale applications to large, complex systems.

-These are just some of the many Agile methods that exist.
-Many organisations choose to use a combination of methods that best fit their specific situation and requirements.
+These are just some of the many Agile methods available.
+Many organisations choose to use a combination of methods that best suit their specific situation and requirements.

 Agile working can offer various advantages, such as:

-• Speed: Agile methods enable teams to quickly deliver valuable software or products through the use of short iterations (sprints) and continuous testing and evaluation.
+Speed: Agile methods enable teams to deliver valuable software or products quickly through short iterations (sprints) and continuous testing and evaluation.

-• Better collaboration: Agile methods enable teams to work closely together and improve communication through the use of stand-up meetings, retrospectives, and pair programming.
+Better collaboration: Agile methods enable teams to work closely and improve communication through stand-up meetings, retrospectives, and pair programming.

-• Increased quality: Agile methods enable teams to increase the quality of software or product by applying practices such as test-driven development, code reviews, and regular refactoring.
+Increased quality: Agile methods enable teams to increase the quality of software or products by applying practices such as test-driven development, code reviews, and regular refactoring.

 Agile working can also have some disadvantages, such as:

-• Difficult to plan: Agile methods can be difficult to plan, especially for longer-term projects, as the scope and requirements may change during iterations.
+Difficult to plan: Planning agile methods can be challenging, especially for longer-term projects, as the scope and requirements may change during iterations.

-• Difficult to control: Agile methods can be difficult to control, as they are often based on trust, self-management, and self-regulation of teams.
+Difficult to control: Agile methods can be difficult to control, as they are often based on trust, self-management, and team self-regulation.

-• Difficult to implement: Agile methods can be difficult to implement in organisations accustomed to traditional working methods, as they often require a cultural change.
+Difficult to implement: Agile methods can be difficult in organisations accustomed to traditional working methods, as they often require a cultural change.

-• Difficult to manage: Agile methods can be difficult to manage, as they are often based on the self-management of teams and the absence of central leadership.
+Difficult to manage: Agile methods can be difficult to manage, as they are often based on team self-management and the absence of central leadership.

 Struggling with a software problem?
 Our team of expert consultants can help you solve it through Agile or traditional methods.
 We work with you to find the perfect solution for your unique needs, from streamlining processes to improving performance or implementing new software.